Automatic Target Detection for Sparse Hyperspectral Images: Conclusion and Future Work

-In this chapter, the well-known Robust Principal Component Analysis (RPCA) is exploited for target detection in hyperspectral imagery.
-By taking similar assumptions to those used in RPCA, a given hyperspectral image (HSI) has been decomposed into the sum of a low rank background HSI (denoted as $\mathbf{L}$) and a sparse target HSI (denoted as $\mathbf{E}$) that only contains the targets (with the background is suppressed) \cite{8677268}.
-In order to alleviate the inadequacy of RPCA on distinguishing the true targets from the background, we have incorporated into the RPCA imaging, the prior target information that can often be provided to the user.
-In this regard, we have constructed a pre-learned target dictionary $\mathbf{A}_t$, and thus, the given HSI is being decomposed as the sum of a low rank background HSI $\mathbf{L}$ and a sparse target HSI denoted as $\left(\mathbf{A}_t\mathbf{C}\right)^T$, where $\mathbf{C}$ is a sparse activation matrix. \\ In this work, the sparse component $\left(\mathbf{A}_t\mathbf{C}\right)^T$ was only the object of interest, and thus, used directly for the detection.
-More precisely, the targets are deemed to be present at the non-zero entries of the sparse target HSI.
-Hence, a novel target detector is developed and which is simply a sparse HSI generated automatically from the original HSI, but containing only the targets of interests with the background is suppressed. \\ The detector is evaluated on real experiments, and the results of which demonstrate its effectiveness for hyperspectral target detection, especially on detecting targets that have overlapping spectral features with the background. \\ \\ The $l_1$-norm regularizer, a continuous and convex surrogate, has been studied extensively in the literature \cite{Tibshirani96, 10.2307/3448465} and has been applied successfully to many applications including signal/image processing, biomedical informatics, and computer vision \cite{doi:10.1093/bioinformatics/btg308, 4483511, Beck:2009:FIS:1658360.1658364, 4799134, Ye:2012:SMB:2408736.2408739}.
-Although the $l_1$ norm based sparse learning formulations have achieved great success, they have been shown to be suboptimal in many cases \cite{CandAs2008, Zhanggg, zhang2013}, since the $l_1$ is still too far away from the ideal $l_0$ norm.
+The $l_1$ norm regularizer, a continuous and convex surrogate, has been studied extensively in the literature \cite{Tibshirani96, 10.2307/3448465} and has been applied successfully to many applications including signal/image processing, biomedical informatics, and computer vision \cite{doi:10.1093/bioinformatics/btg308, 4483511, Beck:2009:FIS:1658360.1658364, 4799134, Ye:2012:SMB:2408736.2408739}.
+Although the $l_1$ norm based sparse learning formulations have achieved great success, they have been shown to be suboptimal in many cases \cite{CandAs2008, Zhanggg, zhang2013} since the $l_1$ is still too far away from the ideal $l_0$ norm.
 To address this issue, many non-convex regularizers, interpolated between the $l_0$ norm and the $l_1$ norm, have been proposed to better approximate the $l_0$ norm.
-They include $l_q$ norm ($0<q<1$) \cite{Fourc1624}, Smoothly Clipped Absolute Deviation \cite{Fan01}, Log-Sum Penalty \cite{Candes08}, Minimax Concave Penalty \cite{zhang2010aa}, Geman Penalty \cite{392335, 5153291}, and Capped-$l_1$ penalty \cite{Zhanggg, zhang2013, Gong12}. \\ In this regard, from problem \eqref{eq:convex_model}, it will be interesting to use other proxies than the $l_{2,1}$ norm, closer to $l_{2,0}$, in order to probably alleviate the $l_{2,1}$ artifact and also the manual selection problem of both $\tau$ and $\lambda$.
-But although the non-convex regularizers (penalties) are appealing in sparse learning, it remains a very big challenge to solve the corresponding non-convex optimization problems.
+They include $l_q$ norm ($0<q<1$) \cite{Fourc1624}, Smoothly Clipped Absolute Deviation \cite{Fan01}, Log-Sum Penalty \cite{Candes08}, Minimax Concave Penalty \cite{zhang2010aa}, Geman Penalty \cite{392335, 5153291}, and Capped-$l_1$ penalty \cite{Zhanggg, zhang2013, Gong12}. \begin{svgraybox} In this regard, from problem \eqref{eq:convex_model}, it will be interesting to use other proxies than the $l_{2,1}$ norm, closer to $l_{2,0}$, in order to probably alleviate the $l_{2,1}$ artifact and also the manual selection problem of both $\tau$ and $\lambda$.
+But although the non-convex regularizers (penalties) are appealing in sparse learning, it remains a very big challenge to solve the corresponding non-convex optimization problems. \end{svgraybox}